Position description: Communications Manager

 Our school-centered approach starts with identifying schools with strong leaders and culture, and helping them diagnose their strengths and gaps.
 We facilitate the development of a strategic roadmap, and surround schools with support to ensure the implementation of strategic interventions and evidence-based solutions.
 Together, we partner for continual progress toward excellence.
 This is a unique model in Minnesota, and we’re initially focused on Minneapolis.

-And we build community partnerships to support underserved families’ ability to navigate K-12 systems and advocate for their children through new tools and resources.
+We also build community partnerships to support underserved families’ ability to navigate K-12 systems and advocate for their children through tools and resources.
 This work will lead to families choosing better options for their child, and stronger family-school relationships and stronger schools.

 Key activities include:

-- Lead the creation of authentic, content-rich, and multi-media storytelling, explaining the work of Great MN Schools and its partners, and the opportunity to dramatically improve schools across Minneapolis
+● Lead the creation of authentic, content-rich, and multi-media storytelling—especially that which is grounded in perspectives and experiences of communities historically underserved and marginalized, as well as explaining the work of Great MN Schools, its partners, and the opportunity to dramatically improve schools across Minneapolis

-- Develop and execute social media strategies to boost awareness of Great MN Schools’ portfolio of schools, community partnerships, and original tools and resources, such as Minneapolis School Finder
+● Develop and execute social media campaigns to boost awareness of Great MN Schools’ portfolio of schools, community partners, and tools and resources

-- Collaborate with and help manage external vendors (e.g., graphic designers, printers, and videographers)
+● Collaborate with and help manage external vendors (e.g., graphic designers, printers)

 Other projects and tasks, as needed: